Junior Cup tie abandoned after serious injuries to Munchin’s players

 Once the pitch was cleared, the Munster Branch decided the game should go ahead as planned but St Munchin’s, their players devastated by the serious injuries to their colleagues, declined to continue.

-Under instructions from referee Paudie Sheehan, the players returned, and when there was no opposition for a scrum, the game was abandoned with Pres, leading 5-0 at the time, being awarded the game.
+Under instructions from referee Paudie Sheehan, the players returned, and when there was no opposition for a scrum, the game was abandoned with Pres leading 5-0 at the time.

-It’s likely that an appeal will be made by St Munchin’s in the hope that the tie can be re-fixed.
+Contrary to earlier reports that the game had been awarded to Pres, The Munster Rugby Schools Committee have confirmed that they and the Age Grade Competitions Group will consult with the match referee in reviewing the fixture before any decision is made about the result.

 © Irish Examiner Ltd. All rights reserved

-Note: Update - 7.56pm: The players who received treatment following this incident have now been released form hospital and are making their way home to Limerick.
-Update - 6.42pm: The condition of the two players taken by ambulance to Cork University Hospital this afternoon after a freak incident at a Munster Schools Junior Cup quarter-final tie has been described as ’not serious’.
-The players will, however, be monitored in hospital overnight.